cachebag/Ticked/docs/task.md

 <br>

-8. Click "Test" and you should receive a notification that it was succesful
+8. Click "Test" and you should receive a notification that it was successful
     - If you are failing to connect, make sure the password is correct, and that you placed your email into the username input

 <br>